If you’ve been growing tomatoes and have no idea what to do with them all, start with this homemade spaghetti sauce you can freeze.

 - large pinch of salt & pepper

-Spoon the pasta sauce into the jars and leave on the counter to cool before adding the lids and freezing.
+- Spoon the pasta sauce into the jars and leave it on the counter to cool before putting the lids on and freezing.

-Tip: The Ball canning jars have a fill line on the top of the jar for freezing, so use that as a guide.
+Ball canning jars have a fill line on the top of the jar for freezing, so use that as a guide.
 Remember liquid expands when it freezes.

-Defrosting: I defrost one jar at a time – 3 minutes on 50% power, then stir and 1 minute at a time after that on 100% power stirring after each minute.
+Defrost one jar at a time for 3-minutes on 50% power, stir, and then, 1-minute at a time on 100% power.
+Make sure to stir after each minute.